-The Master of Fine Arts in Creative Writing is accepting applications for fall term.
+The Master of Fine Arts in Creative Writing is accepting applications for spring term.

 Priority Deadline applicants are eligible for scholarships and fellowships through the Graduate School.